 Sebastian closed his eyes.
 “Hana, do you really think I don’t agree with them?”

 If I had half-wanted to cry earlier, it took all my strength not to now.
 “Sebastian Reynolds.
 I, for one, am glad you’re here.
 You.”

 “Thanks,” Sebastian whispered.
 “I’m sorry to lay this on you like this.
-I just… They were fighting and it was all too much.
+I’m usually really good at burying it.
+I just… They were fighting again and it was all too much.
 Usually I just wander around outside, but tonight…”